computacenter-de/tech-task-wp07/README.md

 approach for the CloudBees Operations Center.

-The following diagram illustrates the architecture and how the controllers (Jenkins team instances) are provisioned, configured, and managed by the CloudBees Operations Center.
+The following diagram illustrates the architecture and how the controllers (Jenkins team instance/instances) are provisioned, configured, and managed by the CloudBees Operations Center.

 ![CloudBees Operation Center AKS Overview](./images/cbci-overview.png)